 - Provide local anesthesia, or conduct the procedure with anesthesia levels administered through the blood vessels.

 - Follow the specific steps of each of the following methods:

 - PESA (Percutaneous Epididymal Sperm Aspiration) is a procedure that uses small needles to suck at the epididymis in order to bring the sperm out.

-- TESE (Testicular Sperm Extraction) is a procedure that opens a small incision in the scrotum area and leads to the testes membrane to extract the semen and / or send a pathological examination and / or freeze for future use.
+- TESE (Testicular Sperm Extraction) is a procedure that opens a small incision in the scrotum area that leads to the testes membrane to extract the semen.
+The procedure is also used to retrieve sperm for a pathological examination.
+The extracted sperm can also be frozen for future use.

-- MESA (Microsurgical Epididymal Sperm Aspiration) is a procedure performed by a small incision in the scrotum area and a microscope helps to suction a small amount of the epididymis to bring the sperm out.
+- MESA (Microsurgical Epididymal Sperm Aspiration) is a procedure performed through a small incision in the scrotum area using a microscope to suction out a small amount of the epididymis containing sperm.

-- TESA (Testicular Sperm Aspiration) is a procedure that uses suction needle at the testicle area.
-It collects the testicular tissue to extract the sperm and / or to send for pathological examination and / or freezing for future use.
+- TESA (Testicular Sperm Aspiration) is a procedure that uses the suction of a needle in the testicle area.
+It either collects testicular tissue to extract the sperm, send the sperm for a pathological examination, or to freeze it for future use.

-The success rate depends on the cause of the absence of sperm, but an average of about 20%.
+The success rate of SSR depends on the cause of the absence of sperm, but it offers an average success rate of about 20%.